engineeringpenguins/reference/Processes/Monitoring.md

 ## Introduction

 RMM (Remote Monitoring and Management) is crucial to be proactive about your infrastructure.
 This article will cover some options for monitoring solutions and how to install them.
+Log aggregation, alerting, and SIEM for these solutions will be covered in a future post.

 <details>
 <summary>Table of Contents</summary>